uiuc-focal-lab/syncode/README.md

 The following example shows the benefit of SynCode:

-In the example below, the unconstrained original Phi-2 model fails to generate a valid JSON object and instead generates code.
+In the example below, the unconstrained original Phi-2 model fails to generate a valid JSON object and instead generates Python code.
 ``` python
 from syncode import Syncode